magoo/minimalist-risk-management/README.md

 - What if we don't have the talent to fully understand a very specialized risk?

 ---
-This is not a copy/paste process.
-This simply informs how risk management is built from fundamentals.
-[Reference for meetings here](MEETINGS.md).
+This is not a copy/paste document.
+Build more personalized documentation for your own risk management program.